A movie review written by: Lee Sonogan

 In late 2014, Sony Pictures was the victim of a major hack of their computer systems, in which confidential corporate information, and several unreleased complete movies were posted for public consumption.
 The F.B.I. announced it had credible evidence the hack was orchestrated by North Korea in retaliation for the film’s storyline, which involves a plot to kill the real North Korean leader, a claim that was quickly denied by the North Korean government.

 This film marks the sixth collaboration between Seth Rogen and James Franco.
 Seth Rogen and James Franco shot a parody of Kanye West’s ‘Bound 2’ music video on-set during filming of the film.
 In one interview, Seth Rogen stated that he considered, among other unnamed actors, Matt Damon for the role of Dave Skylark before James Franco was cast.
 Also, Brad Pitt was considered for a role, but he declined.

 For a short while, this was rated with a perfect ten out of ten.
 This was due to several online petitions to inflate the movie’s rating, as a protest to those who wished to censor it.
 However, this rating would not be enough to get it into the IMDB top 250, because the algorithm to calculate this takes many factors into account.
 After the theatrical and internet release, the score dropped significantly.

 The film is based more on political thrillers than action comedies, with Seth Rogen citing Ridley Scott and Michael Mann movies as influences.
-Even though the movie has some interest imagery and special effects.
+Even though the movie has some interesting imagery and special effects.
 About half of the humour is not as good as you would expect.
 A lot of cheap jokes and references.
-With the acting, there is not much strong scenes worth remembering.
+With the acting, there are not many strong scenes worth remembering.
 The ending has some good action in it.
 I recommend this movie to people fans of Seth Rogan and James Franco.